Interview with Anne-Mari Virolainen, Minister for Trade and International Development of Finland

 In 2018, the Government of Finland contributed regular resources of USD 12.1 million to UN Women.
 In addition, the Government contributed USD 5.3 million in other resources support—bringing its overall 2018 contribution to approximately USD 18.7 million and making Finland UN Women’s seventh largest contributor.
-In an interview, former Minister for Trade and International Development of Finland, Anne-Mari Virolainen, explains why gender equality is Finland’s top priority in foreign and development policy.
+In an interview, Minister for Trade and International Development of Finland, Anne-Mari Virolainen, explains why gender equality is Finland’s top priority in foreign and development policy.

 Why is UN Women a good fit for channeling your development assistance?

 Advancing women’s rights and gender equality is a longstanding priority of our foreign and development policy, and UN Women’s strategic priorities are consistent with our own priorities.
 Therefore, UN Women is a perfect partner for us in advancing these goals.

 We have had excellent cooperation with UN Women since its establishment and we are proud to be one of the main country donors of UN Women.
 In addition to funding UN Women and working in the Executive Board, currently in its Bureau, our joint events are examples of our excellent cooperation.

 Why is gender equality important to your Government?

 Improving gender equality has been a determined policy throughout our independence, both nationally and internationally.
 Actually, gender equality is the very foundation of our nation and our own experience shows that advancing gender equality benefits the whole society.
 That’s why it is our first priority in the foreign and development policy.

 How does women’s empowerment and gender equality feature in your multilateral aid policy?